savitaj/R-scripts/README.md

 # R-scripts
-Example scripts written in R for single-cell data analysis using Seurat and SingleR packages
+Example scripts written in R for
+1. single-cell data analysis using Seurat package
+2. analysis of TCR repertoire data using Immunarch package